MariuszKucinski/GiveToGoodHands/README.md

 Web application that helps donate in good hands</br>

 (ENG) </br>
-<p>This program enable us to create and manage Books from API inquiries and web view
+<p>This program enable us to donate goods via web form to chosen non-profit organisation</br>
-Books are saved and updated via API in ORM database created with Hibernate/br> During creating this program I consolidated the knowledge about:
+Donation are saved in ORM database created with Hibernate/br> During creating this program I consolidated the knowledge about:
 <ul>
 <li>Spring</li>